cloudentity/pyron/docs/plugin-dev-scala.md

 override def confDecoder: Decoder[VerifyApiKeyConf] = io.circe.generic.semiauto.deriveDecoder
 ```

-`validate` method is called whenever rules configuration changes and plugin is applied in a rule.
+`validate` method is called whenever rule configuration changes.
 It checks whether the plugin configuration is valid.

 In our case, `validate` method makes sure that API key in plugin configuration is not empty: